MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_TagHelper.md

     The Events tab shows the UET events that were triggered on the webpage.
 There are three types of events you can see:

     - **Page load event:** If you added a JavaScript UET tag to your webpage, this will show for conversion goals and remarketing lists that don't have a custom event.
-The URL of the current page is recorded in this event with the ‘P’ parameter (Page URL):<br>
+The URL of the current page is recorded in this event with the â€˜Pâ€™ parameter (Page URL):<br>

       :::image type="content" source="media/BA_ScreenCap_UETTagHelperPageLoad.png" alt-text="Page load event.":::
     - **Custom event:** If you added a JavaScript UET tag to your webpage, this will show for conversion goals and remarketing lists that have a custom event.
 The event parameters passed in the custom event script can be found in the **ec** (category), **ea** (action), **el** (label) and **ev** (value) parameters:<br>